 - i.
 Outcomes: "NO negative visual impacts on the landscape from mining operations - ii.
 Context: The reduction of visual impacts from operations is paramount to a successful term of tenure.
 As the area is used for farming there is no public amenity that would be affected by the operation.
 Eventually the excavation will be hidden within the hill and not be visible.
 Stockpiles will be low profile with overburden in mounds around the open area and perimeter near by the operations." - iii.
-The risk matrix indicates a negligible effect and a cat 2 rare low likelihood - iv.
-Our property at 193 Nain Rd, the property at 202 Nain road, and the Nain church, and all have uninterrupted views of the mine site. - v.
-The Nain Church is a public amenity which is used regularly and has an elevated view of the mining site at all times.
+The risk matrix indicates a negligible likelihood and a cat 2 rare low effect - iv.
+The property at 193 Nain Rd, the property at 202 Nain road, and the Nain church, many other properties and many Freeling properties all have uninterrupted views of the mine site at all times. - v.
+The Nain Church is a public amenity which is used regularly and has an elevated view of the mining site at all times. - vi.

-- vi.
 There will be significant negative visual impacts from mining operations, again in direct contradiction to the stated outcomes in the report - vii.
 The report contends that mounds are grassed to reduce erosion and blend with surrounding landscape. - viii.
-Please identify the species of grass that will be used that will blend with the landscape and when and how is this to be sown and how it is to be managed to avoid the scorched earth landscape as shown around the McLaren Vale mine (see also Weeds section)

-ix.
-Screening

-- Mining activities will need to be monitored annually to ensure that only minimal impacts are created over the rural landscape.
-Impacts are defined as changes to the existing scenic values. - The mine and so called 'screening' bund will create a significant impact on the rural landscape. - We have concerns for Kara self assessment and management of this impact as they have demonstrated a clear tendency to overstate the benefits and understate the risks through the body of the report - In addition, many properties look down on the mine, please provide a section detail from the mine demonstrating the height of the bund required to fully conceal the mine from view. - b.
-We contend that the risk matrix should be extreme effects, cat 5 virtually certain likelihood j.
+Please identify the species of grass that will be used that will blend with the landscape and when and how is this to be sown and how it is to be managed to avoid the scorched earth landscape as shown around the McLaren Vale mine (see also Weeds section) - ix.
+Screening - Mining activities will need to be monitored annually to ensure that only minimal impacts are created over the rural landscape.
+Impacts are defined as changes to the existing scenic values. - O The mine and so called 'screening' bund will create a significant impact on the rural landscape. - We have concerns for Kara self assessment and management of this impact as they have demonstrated a clear tendency to overstate the benefits and understate the risks through the body of the report - o In addition, many Nain properties look down on the mine, please provide a section detail from the mine to our property demonstrating the height of the bund required to fully conceal the mine from view. - x.
+We contend that the risk matrix should be extreme effects, virtually certain/high h.
 On Page 34 Section 4.10 Noise